GabrielTellez/LangevinHarmonicOscSim/README.md

 ## tests/

-Tests for use with pytest for the simulator ans simulation classes
+Tests for use with pytest for the simulator and simulation classes

 ## scripts/